scipr-lab/libsnark/README.md

 - libprocps for reporting memory usage
 - GTest for some of the unit tests

-So far we have tested these only on Linux, though porting to Windows via Cygwin should be straightforward (if you do so, please send us the instructions).
+So far we have tested these only on Linux, though we have been able to make the library work, with some features disabled (such as memory profiling or GTest tests), on Windows via Cygwin and on Mac OS X. (If you succeed in achieving more complete ports of the library, please let us know!)
 See also the notes on [portability](#portability) below.

 For example, on a fresh install of Ubuntu 14.04, install the following packages: